07740 877 544 [email protected]

 Ten days later and with blue skies above, I travelled back to Braemar.

-This time, I had a clearer understanding of the wall texture and how I’d paint the rest of the sign.
-The logo was transferred first, at around 8am.
+I had a clearer understanding of the wall texture this time and knew how I’d paint the rest of the sign.
+At around 8am, the logo was transferred first.
 Then two words at the bottom.
-Paint was thinned, fitches washed, and ‘TOR’ was second coated.
+The paint was thinned, fitches washed, and ‘TOR’ was second coated.

-Tidying the edges as I went, I was careful not to cause paint runs.
-No background colour paint was available.
-In this case, I tinted white masonry paint and touched up areas where the dark blue crept into areas where it shouldn’t be.
-Paint runs were inevitable on this surface.
+Tidying the lettering’s edges as I went, I was careful not to cause paint runs.
+The background colour paint wasn’t available so I tinted white masonry paint with a touch of pink.

 Refining the lettering

 By mid-afternoon, everything had at least two coats of dark blue.
 Some edges appeared hairy, so the tinted masonry paint was used to refine the edges.
 From the planned viewing distance, the sign was as close as practically possible to Sam’s artwork.

 Tom was delighted.
 The result was sure to grab the attention of visitors from all over the world.
 Now with a sign on the showroom wall, TOR Workshop claimed a place on Braemar’s High Street.

 Interested to find out how signwriting in Braemar can help your business?